Kehrlann/spring-security-architecture-workshop/1-base-application/README.md

 `GreetingsController#getName(Authentication)` method to show the e-mail.
 In order to find the e-mail, run your application in debug mode, and then inspect the `Authentication.principal` object.

-> 🚨 Your app should still as before when you log in with username / password.
+> 🚨 Your app should still work as before when you log in with username / password.
 > `GreetingsController#getName` should be be able to handle both cases.

 ---